mia-platform/documentation/docs/info/supported-browsers.md

 * Internet Explorer;

-* Old versions of Chrome, Firefox, Safari and Edge.
+* Old versions of Chrome, Firefox and Safari;

+* Other deprecated Browsers.

 !!! info